lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 ### Sword
 - Proficiency: While wielding swords you can make attacks of opportunity when opponents miss you with melee weapon attacks.
 - Expertise: Using your reaction to make an opportunity attack grants you an extra attack.
+Which can be used immediately, or when you would normally make an opportunity attack.

 ### Blunt Weapon
 - Proficiency: While wielding blunt weapons your attacks that would be blocked by metal armor, deal half damage instead